 In the Star Wars universe, Batuu is a backwater planet that’s home the outpost village of Black Spire.
 Formerly a busy trading port, Black Spire is now a place where rogues, adventurers, bounty hunters, and smugglers live among the villagers.
 It’s also a place where the First Order and the Resistance live in an uneasy coexistence.
 In the Star Wars movie timeline, this story of Batuu and its inhabitants takes place between The Last Jedi and The Rise of Skywalker.

-More backstory: If you want the full details, check out “Galaxy’s Edge: Black Spire” by Delilah S. Dawson, hitting bookstores near you this August.
+More backstory: If you want the full details, check out “Galaxy’s Edge: Black Spire” by Delilah S. Dawson.

 Inside the park, cast members have modular wardrobes.
 Each has his or her own backstory.
 Engaging with these cast members, whose name tags are translated into Aurebesh, is part of the overall experience.
 Don’t expect them to direct you to the next bathroom; rather, listen carefully to the directions to the next “refresher.”
 When I asked for the best way to Oga’s Cantina, I was told to turn right at the next pile of junk, meaning the Millennium Falcon.